-Sometimes I see product marketers forget the value of collecting and incorporating customer feedback into their marketing.
+Sometimes I see product marketers forget the value of collecting and incorporating customer and product feedback into their marketing.
 In the weeks following a launch you’re usually inundated with feedback, and almost anything you see or hear about whatever you’ve just launched is gold.
-Monitoring feedback gives you fantastic insight into what functionality users are most excited about, what might not be working with your current messaging and positioning, and where your product and/or launch may have missed its mark.
+Continuing to monitor this feedback gives you fantastic insight into what functionality users are most excited about, what might not be working with your current messaging and positioning, and where your product and/or launch may have missed its mark.
 It’s the ultimate learning experience as you continually refine your work.

 Here are a few easy ways to review customer feedback and measure the overall launch sentiment: